FrankM1/docs/content/install/ubuntu.md

     - ubuntu
 ---

-A full guide for installing, configuring and running Ghost on your Ubuntu **16.04** or **18.04** server, for use in production
+A full guide for installing, configuring and running Qazana on your Ubuntu **16.04** or **18.04** server, for use in production

 ## Overview

-This the official guide for self-hosting Ghost using our recommended stack of Ubuntu 16.04 or 18.04.
+This the official guide for self-hosting Qazana using our recommended stack of Ubuntu 16.04 or 18.04.
 If you're comfortable installing, maintaining and updating your own software, this is the place for you.
-By the end of this guide you'll have a fully configured Ghost install running in production using MySQL.
+By the end of this guide you'll have a fully configured Qazana install running in production using MySQL.

 This install is **not** suitable for [local use](/install/local/) or [contributing](/install/source/) to core.